jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

   * From NUMA 1: CPUs 24 and 25 and their siblings 72,73

 All the other CPUs to the isolated.
-This has the lowest latency.
-It would reach much higher DPDK zero packet loss bandwidth.
-That it is exactly what we need to run our tests on the SRIOV cards.
+These have the lowest latency.
+Processes in this group have no interruptions and so can, for example, reach much higher DPDK zero packet loss bandwidth.
+We also disable IRQs on these CPUs with 'globallyDisableIrqLoadBalancing: true'

 In the PGT